MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-01-Explore-Azure-Databricks.md

 6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
 7. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
 While you are waiting, review the [Exploratory data analysis on Azure Databricks](https://learn.microsoft.com/azure/databricks/exploratory-data-analysis/) article in the Azure Databricks documentation.

-## Create a cluster

-Azure Databricks is a distributed processing platform that uses Apache Spark *clusters* to process data in parallel on multiple nodes.
-Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.
-In this exercise, you'll create a *single-node* cluster to minimize the compute resources used in the lab environment (in which resources may be constrained).
-In a production environment, you'd typically create a cluster with multiple worker nodes.

-> **Tip**: If you already have a cluster with a 13.3 LTS or higher runtime version in your Azure Databricks workspace, you can use it to complete this exercise and skip this procedure.
+## Open the Azure Databricks Workspace

-1. In the Azure portal, browse to the **msl-*xxxxxxx*** resource group (or the resource group containing your existing Azure Databricks workspace) and select your Azure Databricks Service resource.
+1. In the Azure portal, browse to the **msl-*xxxxxxx*** resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace)

+1. Select your Azure Databricks Service resource (named **databricks-*xxxxxxx*** if you used the setup script to create it).

 1. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.

     > **Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
 Dismiss these and follow the instructions provided to complete the tasks in this exercise.

-1. In the sidebar on the left, select the **(+) New** task, and then select **Cluster** (you may need to look in the **More** submenu)
-1. In the **New Cluster** page, create a new cluster with the following settings:
-    - **Cluster name**: *User Name's* cluster (the default cluster name)
-    - **Policy**: Unrestricted
-    - **Cluster mode**: Single Node
-    - **Access mode**: Single user (*with your user account selected*)
-    - **Databricks runtime version**: 13.3 LTS (Spark 3.4.1, Scala 2.12) or later
-    - **Use Photon Acceleration**: Selected
-    - **Node type**: Standard_D4ds_v5
-    - **Terminate after** *20* **minutes of inactivity**

-1. Wait for the cluster to be created.
-It may take a minute or two.

-> **Note**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
-See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
-If this happens, you can try deleting your workspace and creating a new one in a different region.

 ## Use Spark to analyze data